Overview

 Binadox KPIs to Track:

-• Percentage of Athena Workgroups with enforced encryption enabled.
+- Percentage of Neptune clusters with encryption enabled.

-• Mean Time to Remediate (MTTR) for any new, non-compliant workgroup configurations.
+- Mean Time to Remediate (MTTR) for newly discovered unencrypted instances.

 Binadox Common Pitfalls: